Jump to section:

 Capitalize employee title in the signature line of emails and letters.
 Example:

-Senior Vice President, Sales and Operation
+Senior Vice President, Sales and Operations

 Core brand fonts for marketing materials are Mencken STD Extra Bold and Univers 57 Condensed.
 Most departments do not have access to Mencken or Univers, please use the following fonts for letters, documents, emails and PowerPoint presentations.

-- Letterhead body text font: Garamond
+- Letterhead body text font: Georgia

 - PowerPoint fonts: Georgia Bold and Arial Narrow.
 These fonts are already built into the template.